Reason and Emotion: Production

 In an August 1942 issue, LIFE magazine's "Walt Disney Goes to War" showed seven preliminary drawings for Reason and Emotion, and wrote: "Here are sketches from a new Disney short now being filmed.
 Like several of his short subjects, it is based on an idea offered by the U.S. Government, but done entirely at Disney's expense and released by him through RKO.
 It is presented as straight entertainment with wartime appeal.
 Disney tackles here the difficult subject of Reason and Emotion and brings it off brilliantly.
 Looking with X-ray eyes into human heads, he draws a humorously exaggerated portrait of Reason as a bespectacled professor, and Emotion as a cave man.
 When emotion runs wild, especially in the head of a Nazi, there is hell to pay.
 But Disney takes care to show that Emotion in its place is a good thing."

-Home media
+Release

+The film was theatrically released on August 28, 1943.

+In 1962, an abbreviated version of the short was used in the Walt Disney's Wonderful World of Color episode "Ducking Disaster with Donald Duck".
+All direct references to World War II were removed, and the original narrator was replaced with Ludwig Von Drake (played by Paul Frees).

-The short was released on May 18, 2004, on Walt Disney Treasures: Walt Disney on the Front Lines.
+In 2004, the short was included in Walt Disney on the Front Lines, a DVD collection of World War II-era Disney shorts.